sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/expenses/index.md

 ## Teammates based outside of the US

-Contractors should also submit expense reports promptly at the end of each month, and include the expenses in their [monthly invoices](invoices.md).
+**Contractors** should also submit expense reports promptly at the end of each month, and include the expenses in their [monthly invoices](invoices.md).
 Once the expenses are approved, the full invoice can be paid.

+**PEO teammates under Deel** should use their dashboard in Deel.com to do so.
+You can follow instructions [here](expenses-through-deel.md).

 ## Internet, phone, and wellness benefits